On the Capacity Region of Bipartite and Tripartite Entanglement Switching: Conclusion

-In this work, we explore a set of policies for a quantum switch that can store up to two qubits per link and whose objective is to perform bi- and tripartite joint measurements to distribute two and three qubit entanglement to pairs and triples of users.
-We present analytical results for the case where the per-link buffer has size one.
-By comparing against TDM policies, we discover that better policies in terms of achievable bi- and tripartite capacities exist, but that as the number of links grows, the advantage of using such policies diminishes.
-We also compare the capacity regions for systems with different per-link buffer sizes and observe that systems with fewer links benefit more from the extra storage space than systems with a larger number of links.
-Finally, we model decoherence for both types of systems and present analytical results for the case with per-link buffer size one.
-Observations and analysis show that as the number of links increases, the effects of decoherence become less apparent on systems.
+In this work, we explored a set of policies for a quantum switch that can store up to two qubits per link and whose objective is to perform bipartite and tripartite joint measurements to distribute two and three qubit entanglement to pairs and triples of users.
+We presented analytical results for the case where the per-link buffer has size one.
+We presented a class of policies that achieve a larger capacity region than time-division multiplexing, but found that as the number of links grows, the advantage of using such policies diminishes.
+We also compared the capacity regions for systems with different per-link buffer sizes and observed that systems with fewer links benefit more from the extra storage space than systems with a larger number of links.
+Finally, we modeled decoherence and associated storage cut-off times for both types of systems and presented analytical results for the case with per-link buffer size one.
+Observations and analysis showed that as the number of links increases, the effects of decoherence and storage cut-offs become less apparent on systems.